sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/transformers-neural-nets.md

 # Transformers
-Large Language Models (LLMs) are a specific type of neural net called a Transformer.
+Large Language Models (LLMs) are based on a specific type of neural network called a Transformer.
-In a simplified transformer model, text is feed into a stack of encoders, where each encoder is made of two sub-layers that have different weights that feeds the text through the encoders stack and then text is sent to decoder stack that then assembles the output text.
+In a simplified transformer model, text is fed into a stack of encoders, where each encoder consists of two sub-layers with different weights that process the text as it passes through the stack.
+From there, the text is then sent to a decoder stack, which assembles the output text.

+## Transformer Demonstration
+An online explanation of the Transformer architecture is available at [https://poloclub.github.io/transformer-explainer/][EXPLANIER], which uses a live GPT-2 model to demonstrate how transformers work with an accompanying article[^EXPLAIN_PAPER].

 ## Encoders
-A transformer with multiple, identical encoders with each encoder is made up of the following layers:
+A transformer with multiple, identical encoders with each is made up of the following layers:

-- **Self-Attention Layer** - helps the encoder consider the context of a word in the input sentence.
+- **Self-Attention Layer** - helps the encoder consider the context of each word within the input sentence.
 As the model processes each word self attention allows it to look at others positions in the input sequence for clues for improving the encoding of the word.
-- **Feed Forward Neural Network** - outputs from the self-attention layer are feed to and independently applied to this layer.
+- **Feed Forward Neural Network** - outputs from the self-attention layer are fed to and independently applied to this layer.

 The bottom encoder (#0) is the only encoder that directly creates a vector of the word